NBC turns to capuchin monkey in broader comedy drive

-LOS ANGELES (Reuters) - NBC said on Tuesday it is broadening its comedies to bring in bigger audiences, and drove home the point by bringing out what could be the network’s newest star - a scene-stealing monkey called Dr. Rizzo.
+LOS ANGELES, July 24 (Reuters) - NBC said on Tuesday it is broadening its comedies to bring in bigger audiences, and drove home the point by bringing out what could be the network’s newest star - a scene-stealing monkey called Dr. Rizzo.

 Rizzo, a capuchin monkey whose Hollywood resume includes the movie “The Hangover Part 2,” is just one animal in a cast of tigers, cats, owls, boa constrictors and dogs in the upcoming “Animal Practice” - a comedy set in a veterinary hospital that NBC hopes will have mass appeal.